Sigmarik/patcher/RESULTS.md

 # Experiment results
 ## Task
-Measure performance of different ways of rendering Mandelbrot set on the user's screen.
+Measure performance of different ways of blending two images on top of each other.

 Approaches:
  1. Traditional per-pixel loop